 - To prevent damage, wrap fragile items individually.

-- To cushion your items, stuff the top, bottom, and sides of each box with packing paper.
+- Cushion your items, stuff the top, bottom, and sides of each box with packing paper.

-- In order to prevent boxes from being crushed, stuff them to the top.
+- Prevent boxes from being crushed by stuffing them to the top.

-- Label the contents of all boxes.
-All labels should include what’s inside the box, the location where it’s going and how fragile the contents.
+- Label the contents of every box.
+All labels should include what’s inside the box, where it’s going, and how fragile the contents.

-- Make an inventory of your items prior to the move.
+- Make, and keep with you, an inventory of your items prior to the move.